Daisy Turner: Biography

 and led an exciting life, many of the details of which have been recorded carefully.
-Daisy can be seen reciting Civil War poetry, at the remarkable age of 104, in Ken Burns' PBS documentary, The Civil War.
+Daisy can be seen reciting Civil War poetry, aged 104, in Ken Burns' PBS documentary, The Civil War.
 One of Turner's favorite personal stories, which she recounted often, involved a school pageant when Turner was about eight years old.
 In the pageant, Turner's teacher had instructed Turner to recite a poem with a black doll, but at the last minute, Turner resisted and spontaneously made up her own poem.
 This story became the subject of a children's book by Michael Medearis and Angela Shelf Medearis, and receives scholarly attention in Racial Innocence: Performing American Childhood from Slavery to Civil Rights, by Robin Bernstein.
 Daisy Turner's story continues to attract wide attention as part of an effort to preserve the folk history of Vermont and the United States.